8000 Support Services

 8130 EMERGENCY MANAGEMENT PLAN

-The Superintendent of Schools shall develop and update annually a school emergency management plan in compliance with Section 155.17 of the Regulations of the Commissioner of Education.
+The Superintendent shall develop and update annually a school emergency management plan in compliance with Section 155.17 of the Regulations of the Commissioner of Education.
 The plan shall provide for sheltering, evacuation, early dismissal, written notification to students and staff, an annual drill, and coordination with local and county emergency preparedness administrators.

 Adopted March 13, 1989